vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 [^f133]: Śrī Bhāṣya: 1-4-1

 All these hindrances to mokṣa  are to be understood in whatever is contrary to what is ordained in the three mysteries (mantras) (e. g. the feeling that the jīva is independent and acts for his own purposes which is opposed to the truths shown in the aṣṭākṣara), in the egoism, or sense of 'my' or 'mine' in the genitive mama in namah (na + mama) and also in the words ‘all thy sins' in the carama śloka .
-These have to be thought of, so that one may feel the suffering which lies in walking on the hot sands of samsāra and desire to hasten towards the path leading to bliss.
+These have to be thought of, so that one may feel the suffering which lies in walking on the hot sands of saṁsāra and desire to hasten towards the path leading to bliss.

 <details open><summary>तमिऴ् - विश्वास-प्रस्तुतिः</summary>